wombleton/gitlaw-nz/acts/B/Burial and Cremation Act 1964.md

     *   (c) buries a body without obtaining the necessary sanction---

-    commits an offence and shall be liable to a fine not exceeding 200 pounds.
+    commits an offence and shall be liable on conviction to a fine not exceeding 200 pounds.

     Compare: 1908 No 19 ss 75, 80(2), 81(2), 82(4)

+    Section 54: amended, on 1 July 2013, by [section 413][135] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 54(b): amended, on 1 April 1980, pursuant to section 18(2) of the District Courts Amendment Act 1979 (1979 No 125).

 ##### 55 Unlawful exhumation

-*   Any person who disinters or removes a body or the remains of a body from a place where it is buried without a licence under [section 51][70] or in breach of the conditions of any such licence commits an offence and shall be liable to a fine not exceeding 200 pounds or to imprisonment for a term not exceeding 3 months:
+*   (1) Any person who disinters or removes a body or the remains of a body from a place where it is buried without a licence under [section 51][70] or in breach of the conditions of any such licence commits an offence and shall be liable on conviction to a fine not exceeding 200 pounds or to imprisonment for a term not exceeding 3 months.

-    provided that no person shall be prosecuted for an offence against this section except upon an information laid by a constable, an officer of the Ministry of Health, an officer of the Ministry of Maori Development, a member or officer of a local authority, or a trustee, manager, or other person having control of the place where the body was buried before its disinterment or removal.
+    (2) Proceedings for an offence against this section may only be commenced by a member of the Police, an officer of the Ministry of Health, an officer of the Ministry of Māori Development, a member or officer of a local authority, or a trustee, manager, or other person having control of the place where the body was buried before its disinterment or removal.

     Compare: 1908 No 19 s 68

+    Section 55(1): amended, on 1 July 2013, by [section 413][135] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 55 proviso: substituted, on 1 July 1993, by [section 32][135] of the Health Sector (Transfers) Act 1993 (1993 No 23).
+    Section 55(1) proviso: repealed, on 1 July 2013, by [section 413][135] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 55 proviso: amended, on 1 October 2008, pursuant to [section 116(a)(ii)][136] of the Policing Act 2008 (2008 No 72).
+    Section 55(2): inserted, on 1 July 2013, by [section 413][135] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 56 Offences concerning cremation

-*   (1) Any person who commits a breach of any regulation made pursuant to [section 37][43], or who knowingly carries out or procures or takes part in the burning of any body except in accordance with such regulations, commits an offence and shall be liable to a fine not exceeding 500 pounds, or to imprisonment for a term not exceeding 12 months.
+*   (1) Any person who commits a breach of any regulation made pursuant to [section 37][43], or who knowingly carries out or procures or takes part in the burning of any body except in accordance with such regulations, commits an offence and shall be liable on conviction to a fine not exceeding 500 pounds, or to imprisonment for a term not exceeding 12 months.

-    (2) Any person who wilfully signs or utters any false certificate with a view to procuring the cremation of any body commits an offence and shall be liable to imprisonment for a term not exceeding 2 years.
+    (2) Any person who wilfully signs or utters any false certificate with a view to procuring the cremation of any body commits an offence and shall be liable on conviction to imprisonment for a term not exceeding 2 years.

-    (3) Any person who with intent to conceal the commission of an offence, or to impede the prosecution of any person for an offence, procures or attempts to procure the cremation of any body, or with such intent makes any declaration or gives any certificate prescribed by regulations under [section 37][43] commits an offence and shall be liable on conviction on indictment to imprisonment for a term not exceeding 5 years.
+    (3) Any person who with intent to conceal the commission of an offence, or to impede the prosecution of any person for an offence, procures or attempts to procure the cremation of any body, or with such intent makes any declaration or gives any certificate prescribed by regulations under [section 37][43] commits an offence and shall be liable on conviction to imprisonment for a term not exceeding 5 years.

-    (4) _Amendment(s) incorporated in the [Act(s)][137]_.
+    (4) _Amendment(s) incorporated in the [Act(s)][136]_.

+    Section 56(1): amended, on 1 July 2013, by [section 413][135] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 56(2): amended, on 1 July 2013, by [section 413][135] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 56(3): amended, on 1 July 2013, by [section 413][135] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 57 Trespass by animals

-*   (1) Any person who permits any animal to enter any cemetery or burial ground or Maori burial ground contrary to any regulations or bylaws which may be made under this Act or otherwise than in accordance with any such regulations or bylaws, or, if there are no such regulations or bylaws applicable thereto, except with the permission of the local authority or trustees or managers or person or persons having the control and management of the Maori burial ground, as the case may be, commits an offence and shall be liable to a fine not exceeding 20 pounds and to a further fine not exceeding 5 pounds in respect of every animal so entering.
+*   (1) Any person who permits any animal to enter any cemetery or burial ground or Maori burial ground contrary to any regulations or bylaws which may be made under this Act or otherwise than in accordance with any such regulations or bylaws, or, if there are no such regulations or bylaws applicable thereto, except with the permission of the local authority or trustees or managers or person or persons having the control and management of the Maori burial ground, as the case may be, commits an offence and shall be liable on conviction to a fine not exceeding 20 pounds and to a further fine not exceeding 5 pounds in respect of every animal so entering.

     (2) The owner of any animal, and the person for the time being in charge of any animal, who fails to take reasonable precautions to prevent such animal from entering a cemetery, burial ground, or Maori burial ground contrary to subsection (1), shall be deemed to have permitted such entry.

     Compare: 1908 No 19 s 89

+    Section 57(1): amended, on 1 July 2013, by [section 413][135] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 58 Offences punishable on summary conviction

-*   Except where this Act otherwise provides, every offence against this Act or against any regulations or bylaws made under this Act shall be punishable on summary conviction.
+*   \[Repealed\]

+    Section 58: repealed, on 1 July 2013, by [section 413][135] of the Criminal Procedure Act 2011 (2011 No 81).

 ## Part 9
 Regulations, savings, and repeals